WaqarZahour/waqarzahour.github.io/README.md

 ## About
 #### Hi, I am Waqar Zahour.

 I have more than 10 years of experience in the software industry.
 I did my master in computer science from [Lahore University Of Management Sciences](https://lums.edu.pk/).
-I am polyglot like **Python**,  **Swift**, and **Objective-C**.
-Avid to explore a new restaurant and enjoys good food.
-Loves to read books, watching movies and playing table tennis.
+I am a polyglot and I like programming in **Python**,  **Swift**, and **Objective-C**.
+I enjoy great food and like to explore new restaurants.
+I also love to read books, watch movies and play table tennis.

 > _**Fun factoids:**_
-Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
+Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG."
-Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE"
+Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE."
-The hardest job is "TO SQUEEZE YOUR WARDROBE"
+The hardest job is "TO SQUEEZE YOUR WARDROBE."
-Doesn't matter how many time you fail in an interview "WILL NOT REFLECT ON YOUR RESUME"
+Doesn't matter how many time you fail in an interview "WILL NOT REFLECT ON YOUR RESUME."

 ## Skills
-Less is more, I specialize in the field of development.
+Less is more, I specialize in the field of software development and I use following programming languages and tools.

 `Swift`   `Python`  `VI Editor`   `Tmux`   `AWS - Basics`

 ## Accomplishments
-I have done the following specializations
+I have done the following Coursera specializations:

 -  **Coursera:** [Specialization - Python For Everybody](https://www.coursera.org/account/accomplishments/specialization/3ZBEFD44Z87F)
 -  **Coursera:** [Specialization - Project Management Principles and Practice](https://www.coursera.org/account/accomplishments/specialization/W2DZA278KPMA)

 ## Books
-The books are your friends, **Warren Buffett** (_"Price is what you pay.
-Value is what you get."_) is my hunch towards to start reading books.
-Here is my bucket list
+I love reading books.
+Following are some books that I enjoyed reading recently:

  - Programming Interview Exposed by __John Mongan, Eric Giguere, Noah Kindler__
  - Swift Apprentice by __The Raywenderlich Team__